JHC’s Support service is client-led in a world where the many demands of life are often complex and contradictory, and help can seem hard to reach.

 Please note: Our services are primarily for those who live, work or study in Sawston and the surrounding villages.
 All JHC services are totally free of charge and confidentiality is assured.

-Specialist debt advice from Cambridge CAB
+Specialist debt advice and generalist drop in advice from Cambridge CAB

 If you are having difficulty meeting commitments to your creditors, whether that’s your landlord, the council or credit card companies, Cambridge CAB can help with advice on ways to relieve you of the worry of your debts.